 This year, we compiled some of our favorite jobseeker stories that were shared with us from past NET/WORK attendees in order to showcase the kinds of people who are finding jobs at the growing event series.
 Meet five of them below.

-And a reminder: NET/WORK DC takes place March 27 at Alley powered by Verizon.
+And a reminder: NET/WORK Baltimore takes place March 14 at the University of Baltimore’s Thumel Business Center.

 Sean Astrakhan, software developer, Mind Over Machines